A Flair for the Dramatic

 A Flair for the Dramatic is the debut studio album by American rock band Pierce the Veil, released in 2007 by Equal Vision Records.
-It was released on June 26, 2007, following the breakup of Vic and Mike Fuentes' first band, Before Today, in the fall of the previous year.
+It was released on June 26, 2007, following the breakup of Vic and Mike Fuentes' previous band, Before Today, in the fall of the previous year.

 The album consists of eleven tracks and a bonus track on the iTunes download version.
 It is the first album the musicians released through Equal Vision Records.
 It is also the only album Pierce the Veil recorded without their later bandmates Jaime Preciado (bass) and Tony Perry (guitar).

 Background and recording

 After Before Today disbanded in the fall of 2006, singer Vic and his younger brother Mike Fuentes formed the band Pierce the Veil.
 Unable to find new musicians, they began writing material for their debut album on their own.
 They received support from friends Dave Yaden and Curtis Peoples.

 In December 2006, Before Today changed their name to Pierce the Veil, and that they had posted a few songs on their Myspace account.

 The duo went into the studio with producer Casey Bates in early 2007 and recorded the album within a few weeks.
 The recordings took place at Johnny Cab Studios and The Tank Studio, both located in Seattle, Washington.
 The album was released worldwide on June 26, 2007, by Equal Vision Records, which signed the group in May 2007.

 It was produced by Casey Bates, along with Vic Fuentes, and was recorded with only the Fuentes brothers taking up all instrument duties.